benjicwood/bencharlwoodportfolio/README.md

-Make the links to the apps below go to hosted apps (currently mostly just github links) Make ABOUT ME font better, more consistant with title
+Make the links to the apps below go to hosted apps (currently mostly just github links) Make ABOUT ME font better, more consistant with title Make Nav Bar links work and be highlighted when selected